liewyihseng/20090325_submission/README.md

 * Head to the Environments tab on the most left part of the window.
 * Search for 'Import' that lies at the bottom left part of the window.
 * At the 'Specification File', simply insert the path that directs to environment.yml file within the cloned repository.
-* A pop up window will appear where you are allowed to give the environment you are going to import a name
+* A pop up window will appear where you are allowed to give the environment you are going to import a name.
 * After that, simply select 'Import'.
 * The process of importing the environemt might take awhile, please be patient.
 * If you have followed the steps, the designated environment with the environment name you have specified has been imported.